jmparlett/JET/jetReadme.md

-	how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces)
+	how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces) okay apparently we just dont do tabs because.
+Instead insert a certain amount of spaces to denote indentation.
+The standard is 4.
+This means we dont need to calculate offset.
+	However how do you decide what is a tab and what is 4 spaces for correct cursor behavior?

 # Cursor